ahoymarcus/nextjs-myjs-tech-blog/articles/data-exchange-formats-and-patterns2022-03-09.md

 According to the [Harvard](https://enterprisearchitecture.harvard.edu/data-exchange-mechanisms) platform, traditionally the exchange of data was done transfering files.

-But now days, network communiction has made message-based exchange between applications a routine job, and also the web and cloud infrastructure have allowed for a muth more diverse job of exchanging data in such a capacity that data format could be even thought in terms of the context job interaction.
+But now days, network communiction has made message-based exchange between applications a routine job, and also the web and cloud infrastructure have allowed for a much more diverse job of exchanging data in such a capacity that data format could be even thought in terms of the context job interaction.

 And that platform even lay the ground for what would be necessary towards synchronous realtime web exchanges: